 Matching quarter round, shoe molding or baseboard are offered in random lengths running 8 to ten feet.
 Longer lengths can be ordered with an up charge.

 When measuring for this kind of trim, expect waste as you would with the flooring.
 A handy guide would be as follows so you don't come up short.
 Always round up to the higher number.
 If you're ordering matching material you may want to add a few extra lengths with the order as there may be ugly or off colored pieces you may not like.
 Another option would be to use them in closets.

 Waste Factor.
 Having Extras on Hand

 For the most part, straight lay installations would use a 5% waste factor by professionals.
 However, if you get into larger layouts and there are many parallel wall lines the waste factor should be increased to 7-10% especially with wider material.
 The same would hold true of many 45º or other irregular wall lines.
-If someone is set on a particular color in a lower grade let it be known there will be major variations in character of the final floor itself.
+If someone is set on a particular color in a character grade let it be known there will be variations in character of the final floor itself.
 Increase the waste factor another notch if you're choosey about not wanting a lot of character.

 Placing the Order

 Chances are you may have looked at a half dozen different manufacturers.
 All manufacturers have different sized cartons of prefinished flooring.
 Make sure you have the right figures.
 Another common mistake I've seen with measuring and ordering is the final tally.
 An example follows...

 The manufacturer has 22.5 square feet per box/carton.
 The total measurement comes to 687 square feet.
 Dividing by 22.5 shows 30.53 cartons.
 Remember, don't try to be precise, always round it off to the higher number.